latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Military Family Relief Project is offered for veterans and active duty personnel in Bexar County.
-Catholic Charities may be able to coordinate counseling services, financial assistance, housing, clothing and food assistance.
-Recipients will need to be active duty, reserve, National Guard or veterans.
-Their immediate family members can also benefit from this program, and they can receive access to social services and/or financial aid.
-Get extensive information on all of the federal government programs for veterans and military service members.
+• Recipients will need to be active duty, reserve, National Guard or veterans.
+Their immediate family members can also benefit from this program - they can receive access to social services and/or financial aid including as part of the Basic Needs Allowance for military members.
+Catholic Charities will also provide information on all of the federal government programs for veterans and military service members.

 Free income tax returns and filing can be provided by Volunteer Income Tax Assistance (VITA) Program.
 Volunteers can offer assistance and support for low-wage workers to claim federal earned income tax credit.
 The non-profit can help people prepare and file their state and federal government income tax returns as well, and all services are offered for free to qualified individuals.
-Phone (210) 222-2975.

 The Community Voice Mail Program can provide information.
 It is a free, personalized, 24-hour voice service to people who live in crisis and who are in a moment of transition.
 The Catholic Charity services may be able to directly link people to employment opportunities, jobs, housing, social services and more general personal support.